arm61/thesis/README.md

 - anaconda or miniconda python

+Before the work may be re-created it is necessary to obtain the experimental data, this is stored in a series of repositories in the Bath Data Archive, however, a zip file of all the data may be obtained from contacting Andrew.
 The supplied Snakemake file, will reproduce all of the analysis, plot the figures, and build the thesis (`reports/main.pdf`) when run.
 Be aware that the analyses within this work are non-trivial and take many hours to run so **use caution** before re-running.